-At a treatment center, individuals suffering from an addiction will receive caring support from professionals who have only their best interest in mind.
+At a treatment center, individuals suffering from an addiction will receive caring support from professionals with only their best interests.

-Another way to get help would be to join a substance abuse recovery group where you can find a sober sponsor, go to meetings on a regular basis, and learn different coping mechanisms for dealing with withdrawal and cravings.
+Another way to get help would be to join a substance abuse recovery group where you can find a sober sponsor, attend regular meetings, and learn different coping mechanisms for dealing with withdrawal and cravings.

-If you are looking for more information about treatment centers and recovery options, don’t be afraid to reach out.
-Our drug, alcohol and opiate detox center in Houston treats individuals struggling with addiction.
+If you want more information about treatment centers and recovery options, don’t hesitate to reach out.
+Our drug, alcohol, and opiate rehab center in Houston treats individuals struggling with addiction.

 Like this article?
-For more helpful resources and information about addiction and drug abuse, follow our blog.
-Recent posts include topics such as tramadol withdrawal timeline, Adderall headache, and types of substance abuse.
+Follow our blog for helpful resources and information about addiction and drug abuse.
+Recent posts include tramadol withdrawal timeline, Adderall headache, and types of substance abuse.

 Infinite Recovery has strict sourcing guidelines and relies on peer-reviewed studies, academic research institutions, and medical associations for our references.
 We avoid using tertiary references as our sources.
 You can learn more about how we source our references by reading our editorial guidelines and medical review policy.

 - Theisen E. Beginner’s Guide to Cannabis Plants and Strains.
 Healthline.
 Published March 22, 2021.
 Accessed June 26, 2022. https://www.healthline.com/health/sativa-vs-indica